John Hogan (motorsport executive)

 John Scott Hogan (5 May 1943 - 3 January 2021; nicknamed "Hogie") was an Australian advertising and motorsport executive who led Marlboro's Formula One sponsorship program from 1973 to 2002.
 As the chief financial backer of McLaren Racing and, subsequently, Scuderia Ferrari, he helped grow Formula One into a global competition with nine-figure team budgets.

 Hogan's influence in Formula One stretched across four decades.
 Hogan subsidised the early careers of several F1 superstars, including James Hunt, Gilles Villeneuve, Nelson Piquet, Alain Prost, Ayrton Senna, and Mika Häkkinen.
 He spearheaded McLaren's rise to prominence in the 1970s under Emerson Fittipaldi and Hunt, as well as its resurgence in the 1980s under Ron Dennis, Niki Lauda, Prost, and Senna.
 He bankrolled Michael Schumacher's dominant Ferrari teams at the turn of the 21st century.
 He also briefly served as sporting and commercial director of the Jaguar Formula One team.

 Early life and family

 Hogan was born in Sydney on 5 May 1943, to Justin, an Australian Army officer, and Enid Hogan (née Kirkham).
 The family moved around Asia several times for Justin's various postings.

 Hogan developed an interest in auto racing at a young age after watching racing movies and reading an Autocar article about Stirling Moss.
 While attending the English boarding school Cannock House, he became friends with classmate Malcolm McDowell, who also liked auto racing.
 Hogan and McDowell visited Aintree to watch Moss win the 1957 British Grand Prix.

-After graduation, Hogan moved to London and entered the advertising business, working for Nestlé and then various independent advertising agencies.
+After graduation, Hogan moved to London and entered the advertising business, (Note: Italian publication La Gazzetta dello Sport said Hogan also graduated from the University of Cambridge.
+Autosport said Hogan met Piers Courage while he was in London studying for the Cambridge entrance exams.) working for Nestlé and then various independent advertising agencies.
 In the early 1970s, he made an early foray into motorsport with Erwin Wasey, arranging for its client Coca-Cola to fund junior drivers.